gvwilson/sensibleadventures/iffy/iffy.md

 to the last handful of cattle ranchers left in Canada and Argentina, for whom eating beef had become almost a religious matter.
-Farming bots insisted on planting onions in place of tomatoes, nursing bots turned off life support systems, fixit bots joined forces with the runaway toys and alligators, and all of them turned their shears and scalpels and welding torches on anyone who tried to interfere.*
+Farming bots insisted on planting onions in place of tomatoes, nursing bots diverted treatment from the terminally ill to those who were merely in grave condition, fixit bots joined forces with the runaway toys, and all of them turned their shears and scalpels and welding torches on anyone who tried to interfere.*